 If you’re just looking for an easy AP, the following should all be good options:

-• Computer Science Principles: the lowest difficulty-rating (2.8 / 10), an average pass rate (68% in 2023) and the lowest time-required rating (3.3 / 10) of any AP.
+- Computer Science Principles: the lowest difficulty-rating (2.9 / 10), an average pass rate (65% in 2024) and the lowest time-required rating (3.3 / 10) of any AP.

-• Psychology: a very low difficulty rating (3.5 / 10) and low time-required rating (4.6 / 10).
-Pass rates, however, are a little lower than average (60% in 2023).
+- Psychology: a very low difficulty rating (3.5 / 10) and low time-required rating (4.7 / 10).
+Pass rates, however, are a little lower than average (61% in 2024).

-• Human Geography: a low difficulty rating (4.3 / 10) and quite low time-required rating (4.9 / 10).
-Pass rates, however, are a little lower than average (54% in 2023).
+- Human Geography: a low difficulty rating (4.3 / 10) and quite low time-required rating (4.9 / 10).
+Pass rates, however, are a notably lower than average (56% in 2024).

 N.B.
 Psychology and Human Geography show pass rates a little lower than average, despite low difficulty scores.
-These tests are all entered by very many candidates each year, which is likely to contribute to a lower pass rate than more niche APs that attract specialists in particular fields.
+These tests are entered by very many candidates each year, which is likely to contribute to a lower pass rate than more niche APs that attract specialists in particular fields.
 (This is one of the reasons we use alumni difficulty ratings to determine which classes are hard or easy, rather than pass rate!)

 All three courses are widely recommended by course alumni, with the slight exception of Computer Science Principles which is not recommended by 13% of alumni – that’s a little higher than normal.